edubotics-ai/edubotics-core/docs/index.md

 ```

 ## ✨ Key Features

-- Modular and Extensible: Easily create, modify, and extend to the core modules.
+- **Modular and Extensible**: Easily create, modify, and extend core modules to suit your needs.

+    ### Core Modules:
+    - **Data Loader**: Load and preprocess various data formats such as PDFs, webpages, Jupyter Notebooks, and more.
+    - **Vector Storage**: Efficiently store and retrieve vector embeddings for scalable AI applications.
+    - **Retrieval**: Implement a variety of retrieval strategies for enhanced performance.
+    - **Processing**: Manage user inputs, log interactions, and apply custom processing functions.
+    - **Chat**: Integrate RAG (Retrieval-Augmented Generation), Agentic LLMs, and other advanced methods for intelligent and context-aware conversations.

-## 📚 Applications
+## 📚 Real-World Applications

-To see the full extent of what edubotics-core can do, check out the app templates we have built:
+See edubotics-core in action:

-- [Edubotics AI Tutor](https://github.com/edubotics-ai/edubot-app): A Digital AI Teaching Assistant setup for the [DS598](https://dl4ds.github.io/sp2024/) course at Boston University.
+- [Edubotics AI Tutor](https://github.com/edubotics-ai/edubot-app): A Digital AI Teaching Assistant setup for the [Deep Learning for Data Science](https://dl4ds.github.io/sp2024/) course at Boston University.

 ## 💁 Contributing